Barns1988/NXLog-parser-for-ossim/readme.txt

 192.168.1.12 {...}
 //(ip_of_computer_with_agent) (JSON_message)

+Output-type is follow:
+192.168.1.12 1999-02-21 ...
+//(ip_of_computer_with_agent) (eventtype) (ossec-formatted message)

-U need make some changes in ossec decoder- replace '^WinEvt' to 'WinEvt' in windows-decoder to make it work
+U need make some changes in ossec decoder - replace '^WinEvt' to 'WinEvt' in windows-decoder to make it work